-If you ever wanted to learn how to create an online course, now’s your chance.
+If you ever wanted to learn how to create an online course for free, now’s your chance.
 I’ll be taking you through 7 simple steps that will help you create your first online course from scratch.

 Planning is the key to any task in order for it to be successfully completed.
 The same rule applies to an online course.
-But when making a plan, don’t think that you can create your course in few hours, one day, a weekend.
-These unrealistic notions of creating a course are stressful, and most of the time, set you up to fail.
+But when making a plan, don’t think that you can create your course in few hours or one day.
+These unrealistic notions of creating a course are only stressful, but most of the time set you up to fail.

 Instead, why not to divide the whole process into simple steps and make a plan in a way that you cover each step over a certain period of time.
 This way, the whole process of creating your course will be smoother, easier, and most importantly, more enjoyable.